-Indicator, Button, or Connector Icon Description blue system status indicator The blue system status indicator lights up during normal system operation.
-Both the systems management software and the identification buttons located on the front and back of the system can cause the blue system status indicator to flash to identify a particular system. amber system status indicator The amber system status indicator flashes when the system needs attention due to a problem with power supplies, fans, system temperature, or hard drives.
+Indicator, Button, or Connector Icon Description Blue system-status indicator The blue system-status indicator lights during normal system operation.
+Both the systems management software and the identification buttons located on the front and back of the system can cause the blue system-status indicator to flash to identify a particular system.
+Amber system-status indicator The amber system-status indicator flashes when the system needs attention due to a problem with power supplies, fans, system temperature, or SCSI hard drives.
 NOTE: If the system is connected to AC power and an error has been detected, the amber system status indicator flashes regardless of whether the system has been powered on.
-NIC1 and NIC2 link and activity indicators The link and activity indicators for the two integrated NICs light intermittently when the NICs are in use.

-hard-drive indicator The green hard-drive activity indicator flashes when the hard drives are in use.
-See Figure 1-2 for more information on hard-drive indicators. ٥ power-on indicator, power button The power-on indicator lights when the system power is on.
-The power-on indicator blinks when power is available to the system, but the system is not powered on. Ċ The power button controls the DC power supply output to the system.
-NOTE: If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system performs a graceful shutdown before the power is turned off.
-If the system is not running an ACPI-compliant operating system, the power is turned off immediately after the power button is pressed. system identification button 0 The identification buttons on the front and back panels can be used to locate a particular system within a rack.
-When one of these buttons is pushed, the blue system status indicator on the front and back blinks until one of the buttons is pushed again.
-USB connectors Connects USB 2.0-compliant devices to the system. ٠ NMI button Used to troubleshoot software and device driver errors when using certain operating systems.
-This button can be pressed using the end of a paper clip. ల Use this button only if directed to do so by qualified support personnel or by the operating system's documentation. video connector Connects a monitor to the system.
+The power button controls the DC power supply output to the system.
+Power button and power-button indicator ტ NOTE : If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system performs a smooth shutdown before the power is turned off.
+If the system is not running an ACPI-compliant operating system, the power is turned off immediately after the power button is pressed.
+The power-button indicator lights up when power is supplied to the system and the system is operational; it is off when no power is supplied to the system; and it is blinking when the system is in a standby state.
+For information on standby states, see your operating system documentation.
+Power-on indicator Θ The power-on indicator lights when the system power is on.
+The power-on indicator blinks when power is available to the system but the system is not powered on.
+System identification button 1 The identification buttons on the front and back panels can be used to locate a particular system within a rack.
+When one of these buttons is pressed, the blue system status indicator on the front and back blinks until one of the buttons is pressed again.
+USB connectors •4• Connects USB 2.0-compliant devices to the system.
+NMI button 8 Used to troubleshoot software and device driver errors when using certain operating systems.
+This button can be pressed using the end of a paper clip.
+Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.